defold/doc/docs/en/manuals/flash.md

 In Flash, collision detection occurs only when explicitly called by the script.
 In Defold, collision detection occurs continuously in the background as long as a collision object remains enabled.
 When a collision occurs, messages are sent to all components of a game object (most relevantly, the script components).
 These are the [collision_response and contact_point_response](/manuals/physics-messages) messages, which contain all the information required to resolve the collision as desired.

 The advantage of Defold collision detection is that it is more advanced than that of Flash, with the ability to detect collisions between relatively complex shapes with very little setup effort.
 Collision detection is automatic, meaning looping through the various objects in the different collision groups and explicitly performing hit tests is not required.
-The main drawback is that there is no equivalent to the Flash shapeFlag.
+The main drawback is that there is no equivalent to the Flash `shapeFlag`.
 However, for most uses combinations of the basic box and sphere shapes suffice.
 For more complex scenarios, custom shapes [are possible](//forum.defold.com/t/does-defold-support-only-three-shapes-for-collision-solved/1985).

 ## Flash—event handling